 How does the keto diet work?

-This diet is like the Banting diet in the sense that it’s not a high protein diet.
+This diet is similar to the Banting diet but different in the sense that it’s not a high protein diet.
 The emphasis is more on eating good-quality fats with plenty of vegetables and lean proteins such as chicken and fish.

 This way of eating forces the body to go into a type of fasting state, where fat stores are used for energy rather than glucose from carbs.